There’s no doubt that air travel is a great way to get anywhere in the world quickly. But as convenient as it is, it can also be incredibly tedious.

 Sometimes, the most chance encounters can end up being the most memorable.
 So turn to your seatmate and introduce yourself!

 9. Play games

-- If you are traveling with a friend, pull out a piece of paper and play Hangman or Tic Tac Toe.
+- Pulling out a piece of paper for classic games like Hangman or Tic Tac Toe.

-- There are also magnetic board games, like Backgammon and Go
+- Playing magnetic board games, like Backgammon and Chinese Checkers.

 Just don’t get too excited and start screaming.
 You don’t want to startle the other passengers!